 Count what you already have

 The first thing you should know before purchasing more inventory is how much you already have.
 Tallying up your existing supplies is tedious, no doubt about it, but it’s crucial that you know exactly what’s in your warehouse, explained Entrepreneur contributor Mike Sowinski.

 You may discover forgotten-about reserves of an in-demand product, or that a particular item hasn’t been selling as quickly as you thought.
 No matter what you uncover in your inventorying mission, it’ll help you make an informed decision about how to use your inventory loan.

 Consider expiration dates

 If you run a grocery store, a restaurant, a pharmacy or any other business that must adhere to strict expiration dates, it’s important to keep these in mind when you stock up.
-If you know that a particular product has a shelf life of two months, for example, don’t buy more than you know you can sell in that timeframe.
+When you know that a particular product has a shelf life of two months, for example, don’t buy more than you know you can sell in that time-frame.
 If you over-invest, you could wind up with rotten supply and an underutilized inventory loan.